RaleighGithub/LeetcodeNote/Leetcode1.md

 		Only one valid answer exists.

 	Follow-up: Can you come up with an algorithm that is less than O(n^2) time complexity?
+ 	Follow-up: If the input array is sorted, how to do.

 Solution